About the beagle breed

 The Kennel Club says, “the man with the lead in his hand and no dog in sight owns a beagle”, so be warned.
 Beagles are tough and love being with a family, but children must be taught to respect all dogs and not treat them like toys.
 Your hound should be provided with a special place of its own such as the folding metal crates, where children are not allowed to go or disturb the dog.

 The beagle is full of fun, enthusiastic and always ready for any sort of activity.
 They are easy to feed, too easy sometimes, as he will put on weight easily if allowed.
 They have an appetite for all sorts of disgusting things and will welcome the opportunity to raid next door’s bins!
 Beagles are easy to keep clean which is just as well, given their delight in rolling in bad smells.
 Health surveys have shown the beagle to be a very healthy breed.
 There are a small number of hereditary conditions that can affect them adversely, but reputable breeders can now screen for most of them and can plan their breeding programmes to reduce their incidence.
-More information on these can be seen at www.beaglehealth.info
+More information on these can be seen at this comprehensive blog post about the beagle breed and at www.beaglehealth.info